SchneeSchmitt/ADB-Android-Optimizer/README.md

 Rootless (ADB) Android performance optimizer for every condition, from pure performance to power-saving

 ## How To Use
+1. Make sure your devices/computers/emulators have ADB installed
+2. Download all files from this repository
-1. Run the [Balance.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Balanced.bat) for the main tweaks
+3. Run the [Balance.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Balanced.bat) for the main tweaks
-2. Run the [Vulkan.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Vulkan.bat) if your device supports Vulkan rendering.
+4. Run the [Vulkan.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Vulkan.bat) if your device supports Vulkan rendering.
 Most devices after 2020 should support Vulkan rendering
-3. Run the [Qualcom_only.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Qualcom_only.bat) **ONLY** if you are using a Qualcomm SoC device
+5. Run the [Qualcom_only.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Qualcom_only.bat) **ONLY** if you are using a Qualcomm SoC device
-4. Run the [Compile.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Compile.bat) if you don't need to use your phone.
+6. Run the [Compile.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Compile.bat) if you don't need to use your phone.
 I recommend enabling "Keep screen on while charging" in developer options during the running process.
 Your device temperature will also increase during the running process.
-5. Run the [Extra_Boost.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Extra_Boost.bat) **OR** [Power_Saving.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Power_Saving.bat) if you want better performance or battery life
+7. Run the [Extra_Boost.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Extra_Boost.bat) **OR** [Power_Saving.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Power_Saving.bat) if you want better performance or battery life
-6. **ONLY RUN** the [Hardware.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Hardware.bat) if you want your device both **HOT AS FUCK** and fast as fuck
+8. **ONLY RUN** the [Hardware.bat](https://github.com/SchneeSchmitt/ADB-Android-Optimizer/blob/main/Hardware.bat) if you want your device both **HOT AS FUCK** and fast as fuck

 # Windows Shell
 Double-click the .bat files you want to run